Community partnerships allow United Way of Lincoln and Lancaster County to improve lives and community conditions.

-This jointly funded project of United Way and the Joint Budget Committee of the City and County helps track food pantry and food distribution efforts in the community.
-This helps determine an unduplicated count of clients served so we can better increase food stability for individuals and families. ($4,261 allocation)
+This jointly funded project of United Way and the Joint Budget Committee of the City and County helps track food pantry and food distribution efforts in the community ($7,780 allocation).

 Lincoln Vital Signs

-This joint initiative funded an independent study and report of key indicators about Lincoln’s collaborative successes and challenges.
-The goal of the report is to be a catalyst for impact and action throughout our community to develop a vision for the future. ($5,000 allocation)
+Analyzing Lincoln’s successes and challenges, the goal of the report is to be a catalyst for impact and action throughout our community to develop a vision for the future ($5,000 allocation).